Toggle: English / Spanish

 Injury due to seizures or falls

-Call your health care provider if you have symptoms of general paresis, especially if you know you have been infected with syphilis.
+Call your health care provider if you have nervous system problems (such as walking or trouble thinking), especially if you know you have been infected with syphilis.

 Go to the emergency room or call the local emergency number (such as 911) if you have seizures.